Paint Wash for Furniture; Easiest Way to Mute Outdated Furniture Tones

 2. Using a stir stick, make sure it’s mixed really well to an even consistency.

-3. Dip a lint free cloth in the paint wash and apply it to the wood surface IN THE DIRECTION of the wood grain.
+3. Dip a lint-free cloth in the paint wash and apply it to the wood surface IN THE DIRECTION of the grain of the wood.

-4. Continue to wipe the wood with (or without) the paint wash until you get the desired finish you want.
+4. Continue to wipe the wood with (or without) the paint wash until you get the desired finish you want on the entire piece.

 5. If necessary, use a clean lint free cloth to wipe away any excess paint wash on the surface.

-6. Once the surface is dry, if it’s still not the color you want then repeat steps 3-5 until you are pleased.
+6. Once the surface is dry, if it’s still not the color you want then repeat steps 3-5 with a second coat of paint wash until you are pleased.

-7. When you are done make sure to seal it!
+7. When you are done with your new wood furniture project, make sure to seal it!

 Note; If you want a more translucent look and more wood grain to show, use more water and less paint.
 If you want a more opaque look, use more paint and less water.
-Ultimately this is a personal preference and will require some experimenting.
+The amount of water to paint is ultimately a personal preference and will require some experimenting.
 It’s best if you have a sample piece of wood to try out first before you begin applying the wash on the entire surface.

 applying tan wash or paint wash to pine wood